ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 trust anchor, the client SHOULD NOT include anything but the leaf certificate in the 'x509\_chain' element.

+FIXME: what exactly is "publicly trusted logs"?

+FIXME: Are we opening up for another information leak by adding rules about what to send in sct feedback _that_differs_ from the already existing rules about cert chain validation?
+One bit of information comes from the client accepting the tls session or not.
+Another bit comes from whether the client gossips about a certain chain.
+A server should be able to find out what a clients trust store contains by sending different cert chains and comparing what comes back in gossip.
+Furthermoe, what about a passive observer?
+Can they draw any conclusions from traffic data, given that they know (almost for sure) what the client gets from the server (by connecting there themselves)

+TBD: remove the chain alltogether? what is it good for? really in scope for gossip?

+TODO: add text clearly stating that sending SCT feedback implicitly exposes the list of trusted logs, creating links between users with the same set of logs.

 \[TBD: Be strict about what sct_data may contain or is this sufficiently implied by previous sections?\]